csev/dj4e/assn/dj4e_install52.md

     # Auto switch into Django 5.2 virtual environment
     source ~/.ve52/bin/activate

-The next time you start a console/shell, the shell should be using the `.ve52` environment and you should see the virtual environment indicator in your shell prompt:
+The next time you start a console (a.k.a bash shell), the console should be using the `.ve52` environment and you should see the virtual environment indicator in your console prompt:

     (.ve52) 13:29 ~ $